NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC: Heating System**

-The heating system type/efficiency.
-Use 'None' if there is no heating system or if there is a heat pump serving a heating load.
+The type and efficiency of the heating system.
+Use 'none' if there is no heating system or if there is a heat pump serving a heating load.

 - **Name:** ``hvac_heating_system``
 - **Type:** ``Choice``